ar-io/ar-io-sdk/README.md

 #### `getArNSRecords({ page, pageSize, sortBy, sortOrder })`

-Retrieves all registered ArNS records of the IO process.
+Retrieves all registered ArNS records of the IO process, paginated and sorted by the specified criteria.

 ```typescript
 const io = IO.init();